barlavi1/DB4AI4BioDiversity/README.md

    ALLOWED_HOSTS = ['list of allowed hosts to redirect requests'] DATABASES = {'a dictionary': 'of the databases credentials, see Django docs'}
 ```
-* Auth directory should be provided (you can address me for help with auth dict).
+* Auth directory should be provided (you can address me).

 ### Database init
 On my app I used mySQL, but the models support any database.